shahrzadkhayatbashi/olap-operations4ocel/experiment-results/case_study_summary.md

 <img src="figures/Figure_2024_Schema.png.png" width="600">

-The types of nodes and relations and the count of each elements are listed below:
+The types of nodes and relations and the count of each elements are listed below for teh year 2024:

 ```cypher
 // Retrieve node types and counts